By Jamie Webber

 Twizzlers, Old bay Potato Chips (I’m from Maryland), Oreos, Sour Patch Kids.
 Those are just a few of the snacks I used to scarf down during a long beach day.
 My how things have changed!
 That doesn’t mean if someone offers me a handful of Old Bay Potato Chips that I won’t take it, of course I have to be loyal to my Maryland roots, but I’d rather be prepared with my own healthy snacks.

-Since the official start of summer in the northern hemisphere is this coming Saturday, I imagine many of you have plans to get away to the beach with your friends or family over the next few months.
+Since it is officially summer in the northern hemisphere, I imagine many of you have plans to get away to the beach with your friends or family over the next few months.
 When you’re packing for your next getaway, think about these healthy snacks to keep on hand:

 2. Coconut Water

 I get hot on the beach, and sometimes a little bored if I’m just laying there.
 After an hour or so I’m likely going for a swim, playing a little beach volleyball or my favorite, paddle ball.
 After, nothing is more satisfying than cold coconut water.
 It’s super rich in electrolytes and has more potassium than a banana so I’m totally replenished.
 TIP: if you can’t pack it in a cooler, try freezing it the night before and by the time you’re ready to drink it the next day it will likely be “half-frozen” and super cooling.

 Almonds, cashews, walnuts, oh my.
 Nuts are the perfect combination of protein and healthy fats to keep your hunger at bay during a long beach day.
 Just be sure to not go over board with your portions as they can quickly pack on calories.
 Bring about 1/4 cup for one serving, or maybe a 1/2 cup because I guarantee your friends will want a couple.